AlbertoBarrago/ml5js-demo/README.md

 Welcome!
 This repository contains interactive demos for learning machine learning in the browser using ML5.js and TensorFlow.js.

+> This repository is designed for educational purposes and is not intended for commercial use.
+Please review the [LICENSE](LICENSE) for details.

 ## 🚀 Quick Start

 ### Prerequisites